Cat anatomy: Ears

 Like dogs, cats have sensitive ears that can move independently of each other.
 Because of this mobility, a cat can move its body in one direction and point its ears in another direction.
 The rostral, caudal, dorsal, and ventral auricular muscle groups of each ear comprise fifteen muscles that are responsible for this ability.
 Most cats have straight, triangular ears that point upward.
 Unlike with dogs, flap-eared breeds are extremely rare (Scottish Folds have one such exceptional mutation).
 When angry or frightened, a cat will lay back its ears to accompany the growling or hissing sounds it makes.
 Cats also turn their ears back when they are playing or to listen to a sound coming from behind them.
 The fold of skin forming a pouch on the lower posterior part of the ear, known as Henry's pocket, is usually prominent in a cat's ear.
 Its function is unknown, though it may assist in filtering sounds.

 Nose

 A cat's nose is highly adapted.

 Cats are highly territorial, and secretion of odors plays a major role in cat communication.
 The nose helps cats to identify territories, other cats and mates, to locate food, and has various other uses.
 A cat's sense of smell is believed to be about fourteen times more sensitive than that of humans.
-The rhinarium – the visible leathery part of the nose – is quite tough, to allow it to absorb rather rough treatment sometimes.
-The color varies according to the genotype (genetic makeup) of the cat.
-A cat's skin has the same color as the fur, but the color of the nose leather is probably dictated by a dedicated gene.
+The rhinarium – the visible leathery part of the nose – is quite resilient, allowing it to endure rougher treatment.
+The color varies according to the genotype (genetic makeup) of the cat, possibly dictated by a dedicated gene.
 Cats with white fur have skin susceptible to damage by ultraviolet light, which may cause cancer.
 Extra care is required when outside in the hot sun.